 - Appropriate cleaning will be arranged of the isolation area and work areas involved

-- Staff will adhere to the School COVID-19 Response Plan and the control measures outlined.
+- Adhere to the School COVID-19 Response Plan and the control measures outlined.

 - Complete the RTW form before they return to work.

-- Will inform the Principal if there are any other circumstances relating to COVID-19, not included in the form, which may need to be disclosed to facilitate their safe return to the workplace.
+- Must inform the Principal if there are any other circumstances relating to COVID-19, not included in the form, which may need to be disclosed to facilitate their safe return to the workplace.

-- Will complete COVID-19 Induction Training and any other training required prior to their return to school.
+- New staff must complete COVID-19 Induction Training and any other training required prior to their return to school.